-IUI (Intrauterine Insemination) is a kind of artificial insemination and an advanced fertility treatment, similar to IVF.
+IUI (Intrauterine Insemination) is a form of artificial insemination and a less complex fertility treatment.
+It differs significantly from IVF, which is a more advanced assisted reproductive technology.
 In this procedure, sperm is placed directly into a woman's uterus to increase the chances of fertilisation.

 If you're considering this option to help fulfil your dream of having a baby, keep reading.
 We'll address your concerns in the following sections.